 - Code of business conduct.
 This code explains the way we behave as an organisation and how we expect our employees and suppliers to act.

 The Group operates a formal supplier management policy in the high risk territories described above, and as part of this, maintains an approved supplier list.
-We conduct due diligence on all suppliers before allowing them to become an approved supplier.
-This due diligence includes an online search to ensure that the supplier has never been convicted of offences relating to modern slavery, pre-approval audits and questionnaires, along with subsequent periodic on site audits which include a review of working conditions.
-Our modern slavery policy generally forms part of our contract with all suppliers and they are required to confirm that no part of their business operations contradicts this policy.
+We conduct due diligence on all suppliers in these regions before allowing them to become an approved supplier.
+This due diligence includes pre-approval audits and questionnaires, along with subsequent periodic on site audits which include a review of working conditions and cover health and safety and worker welfare generally as well as modern slavery in particular.

-We will seek to terminate the contract with suppliers at any time should any instances of modern slavery come to light which are not rectified promptly.
+In the first instance, we will work with our suppliers to help them address any concerns we might identify, and will stop using suppliers should any instances of modern slavery come to light which are not rectified promptly.

-We regularly conduct training for our procurement/buying teams, and senior managers so that they understand the signs of modern slavery and what to do if they suspect that it is taking place within our businesses or supply chains.
+We conduct appropriate training for our procurement/buying teams and senior managers, so that they understand the signs of modern slavery and what to do if they suspect that it is taking place.

 If a Group employee becomes aware of or suspects that there may be the possibility of any modern slavery abuses occurring within the Group or its supply chain, this must be reported immediately to the employee’s line manager and the business’s General Manager or Managing Director.
-The claim will then be investigated immediately and the findings reported to the Group Corporate Services Director and/or Controller.
-If the employee does not feel comfortable reporting the matter via this route or considers that the matter is not being investigated fully or dealt with appropriately, the matter should be reported immediately using the Group’s Whistleblowing Policy procedures which are widely publicised throughout the Arran Isle Group.
+The claim will then be investigated immediately and the findings reported to the Head of Corporate Services.
+If the employee does not feel comfortable reporting the matter via this route, or considers that the matter is not being investigated fully or dealt with appropriately, the matter should be reported immediately using the Group’s Whistleblowing Policy procedures which are widely publicised internally.

 Our Performance Indicators